echavemann/learnsomething/README.md

 Thanks to your diligent work, on the last step, you have not been fired immediately.
 The company transfers you to train under a QR, who immediately sets you to work on building a pricing utility using C++ that he can directly import using Python.
-The Python script, pricing formula, and
+The Python script, pricing formula, and some simple unit tests will be provided to help you with development.

 ## Instructions

-- [ ] Fork this repo for yourself
-- [ ] Clone the repo locally (Ensure you are on Branch 0!)
-- [ ] Navigate to the repository root and use `mkdir build && cd build` to create a build directory and navigate to it
-- [ ] Use `task build` to build the project, `./TradeRiskTracker` to run the executable, and `task test` to run the tests
+- [ ] Read the given code, and attempt to understand it.
+- [ ] You will need to write your own `CMakeLists.txt`, though a `Taskfile.yml` has been provided so you can use the same commands that you did in Step 0.
+Research and create this.
-- [ ] Identify the bug in the script and fix it
+- [ ] Implement the pricing file - `PricingUtil.cpp` and `PricingUtil.h`.
-- [ ] Update unit tests to cover the bug
+- [ ] Modify your `CMakeLists.txt` to emit a Pybind module.
-- [ ] Create a PR answering the questions below and send it to your project mentor
+- [ ] Ensure the provided Python file can import your module without any issues.

 ## Questions